Candidate Fraud Prevention | BridgeView

 Critical

-Organized fraud-as-a-service operations providing fake documentation, proxy services, and stolen identities at scale.
-These networks coordinate multiple fraud types simultaneously across hundreds of applications.
+Organized fraud-as-a-service operations provide fake documentation, proxy services, and stolen identities at scale.
+These groups coordinate multiple fraud types across large volumes of applications.

 Protected Across Industries

-BridgeView fraud prevention works for organizations hiring technical talent across sectors.
+BridgeView fraud prevention supports organizations hiring technical talent across sectors.

 Healthcare